 With a unifying and open-minded spirit, the World Water Forum strives to open its activities to the

-tire water stakeholders of the professional community, water users, political arena and of the civil
+tire water stakeholders of the professional community, water users, political arena and of the civilsociety.
+The World Water Council, the host city and the host country promote interactions and

 partnerships at all geographic scales and between all actors."